 Avoiding your overall debt balance is the equivalent to avoiding the scales because you’re afraid to see how much you weigh.
 I also know this feeling well.

 For this exercise, I recommend you use a spreadsheet in either Microsft Excel, Apple Numbers, or what I use, Google Sheets.
 I suggest a spreadsheet because it automatically updates as you change specific figures, which is super convenient.
-I’ve created templates for all of the spreadsheets mentioned in this article which you can access in my course, Minimalist Money.

 Step 5.1 – Get names, balances, interest rates, and minimum monthly repayments for all of your creditors.